Cybercrime and payment fraud are exploding in New Zealand

 ID theft is becoming easier

-Over 20% of New Zealanders have been exposed to identity theft with 5% being impacted in the past year alone.
-We think that new technologies such as deep fakes and AI continue to make it harder to make sure you’re speaking with the person you think you are.
+United States is among the most targeted countries in the world when it comes to identity theft.
+We think that new technologies such as deep fakes and AI continue to make it harder to make sure your speaking with the person you think you are.

 Email remains vulnerable